pitchoilcan/Digidrumduino/README.md

   Pedal input for sustain, reverb, etc and for changing voice/instrument types Tuning is key!
 This is where it gets intersting
   The steeldrum is the only musical instrument that I can think of where the tones are note arranged in linear oder.
-Therefor........
+  TO BE CONTINUED.....
 # Build your own
  ......//(clarification needed)
 # Contribute